wkumari/draft-vandergaast-edns-client-subnet/README.md

         subnet.
 It parses the edns-client-subnet option, and generates an optimized reply.

-   7. Due to the internal implementation of the Authoritative Nameserver ANS, ANS finds a reply that is optimal for the whole /16 of the client that performed the request.
+   7. Due to the internal implementation of ANS, it finds an answer that is optimal for several /27 ranges within the ADDRESS/SOURCE NETMASK of the request.
+It chooses one randomly.
+(Note well, this is just one example of how ANS could pick a suitable answer.
+Other selection methods are possible.)

+   8. The Authoritative Nameserver ANS adds an edns-client-subnet option in the reply, containing:

+        *  OPTION-CODE, set to 0x00 0x08.

+        *  OPTION-LENGTH, set to 0x00 0x08 for the following fixed 4
+           octets plus the 4 octets that will be used for ADDRESS .

-Contavalli, et al.       Expires April 25, 2015                [Page 16]
+Contavalli, et al.       Expires April 30, 2015                [Page 17]

 Internet-Draft        Client Subnet in DNS Requests         October 2014

-   8. The Authoritative Nameserver ANS adds an edns-client-subnet option in the reply, containing:

-        *  OPTION-CODE, set to 8.

-        *  OPTION-LENGTH, set to 0x00 0x07.

-        *  FAMILY, set to 0x00 0x01.
+        *  FAMILY, set to 0x00 0x01, the same as the request.

         *  SOURCE NETMASK, set to 0x18, copied from the request.

-        *  SCOPE NETMASK, set to 0x10, indicating a /16 network.
+        *  SCOPE NETMASK, set to 0x1B, indicating a /27 network.

-        *  ADDRESS, set to 0xC0 0x00 0x02, copied from the request.
+        *  ADDRESS, set to 0xC0 0x00 0x02 0xE0, copied from the request.

-   9. The Recursive Resolver R receives the reply containing an edns- client-subnet option.
-The resolver verifies that FAMILY, SOURCE NETMASK, and ADDRESS match the request.
-If not, the option is discarded.
+   9. RNS receives the reply containing an edns-client-subnet option.
+        The resolver verifies that FAMILY, SOURCE NETMASK, and the SOURCE NETMASK bits of ADDRESS match the request.
+If not, the message is discarded.

    10. The reply is interpreted as usual.
 Since the reply contains an edns-client-subnet option, the ADDRESS, SCOPE NETMASK, and FAMILY in the response are used to cache the entry.

-   11. R sends a response to stub resolver SR, without including an edns-client-subnet option.
+   11. RNS sends a response to stub resolver SR, without including an edns-client-subnet option.

-   12. R receives another request to resolve www.example.com.
+   12. RNS receives another request to resolve www.example.com.
 This time, a reply is cached.
 The reply, however, is tied to a particular network.
 If the address of the client matches any network in the cache, then the reply is returned from the cache.